harmeetsingh11/inquireDB/README.md

-# InquireDB - Transforming database interactions into seamless conversations! 👩‍💻
+# InquireDB - Transforming Database Interactions into Seamless Conversations! 👩‍💻

 ## Table of Contents 📃